 - Enhance their understanding of basic mathematics and the areas involved in their own project

 - Develop a sense of sound mathematical reasoning

 - Create a sense of community among the REU students and our own students and faculty.

-    Sponsored by the Kansas State University Graduate School, the Summer Undergraduate Research Opportunity Program (SUROP)

-    gives undergraduates from under-represented groups a first-hand experience with the research process in preparation for

-    graduate school and other advanced study.
-Students spend nine weeks during the summer at K-State participating in the

-    research programs of faculty mentors and attending weekly seminars related to conducting research and the graduate
+Sponsored by the Kansas State University Graduate School, the Summer Undergraduate Research Opportunity Program (SUROP) gives undergraduates (preferably non-KSU students) a first-hand experience with the research process in preparation for graduate school and other advanced study.
+Students spend nine weeks during the summer at K-State participating in the research programs of faculty mentors and attending weekly seminars related to conducting research and the graduate school experience.

-    school experience.
 Participants receive a stipend, their room and board expenses are paid by the Graduate School.